binkley/kotlin-rational/README.md

 These were great help:

 - [Android's `Rational`](https://developer.android.com/reference/kotlin/android/util/Rational),
-especially treating `Rational` as a `kotlin.Number`, and methods such as `isFinite()` and `isInfinite()`
+especially treating `BigRational` as a `kotlin.Number`, and methods such as `isFinite()` and `isInfinite()`
 - [Fylipp/rational](https://github.com/Fylipp/rational), especially the
 infix `over` constructor, and various overloads